 To print this information click here.
 Does_your_child_breathe_properly?.pdf

 Does your child breathe with his/her mouth open?
+Do they snore or grind their teeth at night?
 Not everyone breathes properly.
 Research indicates that the way you child breathes can have a great impact on his or her future health and physical appearance.

 In normal breathing, air passes through the nose.
 But many children find nasal breathing difficult and must breathe through their mouths.

-When a child breathes through his/her mouth, s/he circumvents Nature’s filter apparatus and places greater burden on the lower airways, because of the presence of minute impurities and undesirable allergens in the air.
+Additionally, when a child breathes through their mouth, they circumvent Nature’s filter apparatus and place greater burden on the lower airways, because of the presence of minute impurities and undesirable allergens in the air.
 Consequently, mouth breathing has been associated with a greater incidence of respiratory problems.

 Mouth-breathing is generally caused by one or more of three types of problems: